 The Physical Plan view provides statistics about the actual cost of the query operations in terms of memory, I/O, and CPU processing.
 You can use this profile to identify which operations consumed the majority of the resources during a query, modify the physical plan to address the cost-intensive operations, and submit the updated plan back to Drill.
 See Costing Information.

 Canceling a Query

 You may want to cancel a query if it hangs or causes performance bottlenecks.
-You can cancel a query in the Profile tab of the Drill Web Console.
+You can cancel a query from the Profile tab of the Drill Web Console.

-To cancel a query from the Drill Web Console, complete the following steps:
+To cancel a query, complete the following steps:

 - Navigate to the Drill Web Console at

 <drill_node_ip_address>:8047.
 The Drill node from which you access the Drill Web Console must have an active Drillbit running.